rbasamoyai/industrialwarfare_legacy/README.md

 ### Features currently implemented:
 * The mod actually starting up
-* An NPC with barely any brain
+* An NPC with some brain, can follow instructions
 * some cool GUIs
 * A simple "workstation" block
 * A microcrafting system